jmassaims/sbe_ctd_proc/docs/process_flow.md

 ## Scan Raw

 The app scans the raw, processing, and approved directories to determine file status and lists them in the app.
+See [Manager](../src/sbe_ctd_proc/manager.py)`.scan_dirs`

+Currently, the scan checks for the expected hex file, otherwise the directory is ignored.

 ## Selection